jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 ### CRSsNP specific treatment

-- Trial first-line treatment.
+- **Trial first-line treatment**.
 You may see the concept of “up-front intensive treatment”, where they get oral steroids + antibiotics to obtain good symptom control <span class="references">2</span>, though much weaker evidence compared to CRSwNP or AFRS
-- Look for risk factors (ie immunodeficiency, CF) if refractory to treatment
+- **Look for risk factors** (ie immunodeficiency, CF) especially if refractory to treatment
-- Surgery last line
+- **Surgery** last line
 - No biologics yet

 {% dropdown(header="DEEP-DIVE: INCS sprays in CRSsNP") %}

 <ul>
   <li>
-    Bottom line: while recommended and common, evidence of benefit for INCS sprays in CRSsNP is actually unclear/sparse, though low-harm
+    <b>Bottom line</b>: while recommended and common, evidence of benefit for INCS sprays in CRSsNP is actually unclear/sparse, though low-harm
   </li>
   <li>
     EPOS 2020 – symptom score benefit in CRS was lower than CRSwNP; only 5 RCTs with CRSsNP <span class="references">4</span>